The Dangers of Being an Ironworker in LA

 Burns

-Be mindful of the possibilities of burn injuries if you weld regularly.
+Be mindful of the possibility of burn injuries if you weld regularly.
 Welding equipment can get so hot that the following might happen:

 • Third-degree burns